-The building dates from 1906 and is named after Quinta Guadalupe in honor of the founder's wife.
-This palace, a clear example of Indian architecture, however passed through several uses before reaching the current.
-It was Casa de Reposo and Hospital de Sangre after its first owner died in Mexico.
-Later, it would be acquired by the Spanish state and converted into a Social Assistance Center until 1986.
-The following year, on the initiative of the Principality of Asturias, Caja de Asturias and the University of Oviedo, it was sent to the headquarters of the Archivo de Indianos Foundation.
+The building dates from 1906 and bears the name of Quinta Guadalupe in honor of the founder's wife.
+This mansion, a clear exponent of Indian architecture, nevertheless went through several uses before reaching the current one.
+It was a Casa de Reposo and Hospital de Sangre after its first owner died in Mexico.
+Later, it would be acquired by the Spanish state and converted into a Social Assistance center until 1986.
+The following year, at the initiative of the Principality of Asturias, Caja de Asturias and the University of Oviedo, it became the headquarters of the Fundación Archivo de Indianos.

 What does the Archivo de Indianos treasure?

-Its interior it is absolutely eloquent, speaks for itself of a unique aesthetic, the indiana, that reinforces the senses with the solidity that the best and most exotic building materials provide.
-In this, the Indians were very perseverant, reaching the ends of boats loaded with wood crossing the Atlantic on request, to build a house in Asturias with the youngest wood in the tropics.
-In the museum some units with furniture of the time have been reconstructed.
-The rest of the building is occupied by a permanent exhibition on the different aspects of emigration: from tickets that speak of the departure of emigrants and ports of destination, to the great social centers of Spanish emigration that today have a great activity and that emerged decades after they were acquired those bills, and not with little effort, by a good part of the peasant class of Asturias.
-In this way, the memories and objects of that game have as much weight as the meaning of morriña that marked the Asturian emigrant during decades in his exile.
+Its interior is absolutely eloquent, speaks for itself of a unique aesthetic, the indiana, which reinforces the senses with the solidity provided by the best and most exotic building materials.
+The Indians were very persistent in this, reaching extremes of boats loaded with wood crossing the Atlantic on request, to build a house in Asturias with the youngest wood from the tropics.
+In the museum some rooms have been rebuilt with period furniture.
+The rest of the building is occupied by a permanent exhibition on the different aspects of emigration: from banknotes that speak of the departure of emigrants and the ports of destination, to the great social centers of Spanish emigration that today are very active.
+In this way, the memories and objects of that game have as much weight as the sense of homelessness that marked the Asturian emigrant for decades in his exile.

-The foundation owns a specialized library and an important documentary archive about the Asturian centers of Mexico, Buenos Aires, Cuba and other Asturian and Spanish centers and societies in America.
-In his work of research and documentation he is concerned to be faithful to the reasons and circumstances that marked the outward journey, the stay and the return, and pursues the creation of a large database capable, in turn, of generating Multiple sign investigations, related to emigration to America during the 19th and 20th centuries.
+The foundation owns a specialized library and an important documentary archive about Asturian centers in Mexico, Buenos Aires, Cuba and other Asturian and Spanish centers and societies in America.
+In its research and documentation work, it is concerned with being faithful to the reasons and circumstances that marked the outward journey, the stay and the return, and seeks to create a large database capable, in turn, of generating Multiple sign investigations, related to emigration to America during the 19th and 20th centuries.

 The Asturian emigration

-It is known, for example, that the Asturian emigration was later than the rest of Europe.
-It began to migrate in a notorious way at the beginning of the 20th century, whereas the migratory flows from Europe already took place throughout the XIX century and before.
-Another characteristic note is the predilection of the Asturians, as well as the Spaniards in general, by the American countries, with the exclusion of the United States, a place chosen by Italians, English and Germans in their majority, but never the Spanish as the first destination. , because they had enormous legal obstacles to settle there.
-Against him was a whole legislation that marginalized them and did not encourage the trip to these lands.
-It must be taken into account, of course, that Spain had just had a war with the Americans.
+It is known, for example, that Asturian emigration was later than that of the rest of Europe.
+They began to emigrate in a notorious way at the beginning of the 20th century, while migratory flows from Europe already occurred throughout the XIX century and before.
+Another characteristic note is the Asturians' predilection, like Spaniards in general, for American countries, with the exclusion of the United States, a place that mostly Italians, English and Germans chose, but never the Spanish as their first destination, as they had enormous legal obstacles to settle there.
+Against them all legislation was palpable that marginalized them and did not encourage travel to those lands.
+It must be borne in mind, of course, that Spain had just had a military conflict with the Americans.

 The bulk of those leaving were young people and single people.
 Also, and in general as in the whole of the state, it is an emigration in which there is a greater proportion of people who pay their passages more or less voluntarily, either with their own means or paid by companies or relatives of the places of destiny.
 The emigrant always had the support of a family, of some relatives, who invited him and collaborated economically in the emigration.
 In other countries, on the contrary, there were more recruiting agents who enrolled people with few resources and practically forced them to emigrate.

-It is also known that the expression «Make the Americas" translates the impression, on the part of those who remain, that those who have left have improved economically, that they have taken advantage of the circumstances of those countries to the fullest.
-It is also true that we must fight the idea that everyone was successful on their journey.
-Not all achieved it, but a majority, and this is measured in the regions of origin where the prestige of the returnees, the Indians, was very high.
+It is also known that the expression «Make the americas» it conveys the impression, on the part of those who remain, that those who have left have improved economically, that they have made the most of the circumstances of those countries.
+It is also true that you have to fight the idea that everyone was successful on their journey.
+Not all succeeded, but a majority did, and this is measured in the regions of origin where the prestige of the returnees, the Indians, was very high.